what is a pricing strategy

 3. The choice of the pricing strategy depends on a variety of factors, including the target market, competition, and the product or service being offered.

-If, like Mash, you realize that you need a pricing strategy to turn around your business, this guide is for you.
-I’ll help you get comfortable with the pricing strategies and tactics needed to turn your agency into a profitable business.
+If you’ve realized that you need a pricing strategy to make your business succeed, this guide is for you.
+I’ll help you get comfortable with the pricing strategies and tactics needed to run a lean business that is highly profitable.

 What is pricing?

 For agency owners, comprehending the concept of pricing is crucial in order to craft a successful pricing strategy.
 Pricing refers to finding the optimal price point at which a product or service should be sold.
+The price is the amount a customer pays, while the cost reflects the seller's investment in that product or service.
 The goal is to maximize profits while maintaining market competitiveness.

 To understand what pricing is better, keep the following objectives in mind: